Last Updated on March 2, 2021 by Shaun Snapp

 Most of the biggest performance improvements or first enablement of completely new applications with HANA happened outside of standard sap applications. the HANA website is reporting those achievements. some of these applications were transitions from traditional databases to HANA some new developments.”

 Hasso is babbling here.
-This is a constant problem with Hasso, who makes statements that make it appear that he does not grasp the technical aspects of the subject matter.
+This is a constant problem with Hasso, who makes statements that make it appear that he does not grasp the subject matter’s technical aspects.

 What is the Compression Level?